dejanu/demo_cnab/scripts/porterstuff.md

 * **tag**: a reference to the bundle in an OCI registry that contains the registry, bundle name, and version e.g.: `myregistry.com/mybundle:v1.0`

 * **registry**: An OCI-compliant artifact store

-* So bundles besides including the tools and logic also have the deployment logs aka operations on the runtime-environment.

 * Porter doesn't know about the underlying tech he's relying on **MIXINS** (building blocks) which provide built-time info about tooling and how to build the invocation image.